bbrk364/prepare-vm-template/README.md

 ```bash
 sudo curl -fL https://raw.githubusercontent.com/rustygreen/prepare-vm-template/main/setup.sh | sh -
 ```
+3. Stop the VM and convert it to a template.

 ## General Steps
 The following steps are taken to prepare the VM to be converted to a template with `cloud-init` options.